 1 (10-oz) container Buitoni refrigerated light Alfredo sauce, see shopping tip

-½ cup fat-free cottage cheese
+½ cup fat-free cottage cheese or ricotta cheese

 1 cup cherry or grape tomatoes, sliced in half